Freeaqingme/ClueGetter/README.md

 looks like.

 ## Changelog
+#### 2015-08-30 Version 0.2.4
+* New feature: Allow to specify a whitelist for greylists based on SPF records

 #### 2015-08-25 Version 0.2.3
 * New feature: Whitelisting
 * Bugfix: Bugfix: Don't prepare new db prepared statement for each new session